waleed-alfaifi/100-days-of-code/rounds/r1-log.md

 **Thoughts**: I used `background-position` to get the image to not get cropped but then I increased the height of the card to accomodate the image's height.
 I want to start soon on developing complete pages.
 I think that would be better.

 **Link(s) to work**: [30DayOfCSS - Challenge 1 - Day 6](https://github.com/waleed-alfaifi/30DaysOfCSS/commit/20f8835f349d454a739f6eb78ba485ce1ecc7ed6)

+---

+### Day 7 - June 7, 2020

+**Today's Progress**: Started [this newbie challenge](https://www.frontendmentor.io/challenges/huddle-landing-page-with-alternating-feature-blocks-5ca5f5981e82137ec91a5100) from frontendmentors website.
+**Thoughts**: I missed yesterday but that was because I had just arrived from travel and I was busy arranging things.
+For today, I started doing one of the challenges of frontendmentors and hopefully I can finish it in less than five days.

+**Link(s) to work**: [Huddle landing page with alternating feature blocks - My Solution](https://www.frontendmentor.io/challenges/huddle-landing-page-with-alternating-feature-blocks-5ca5f5981e82137ec91a5100)